A calendar that endured for five millennia, carrying the mathematical regularity of astronomy, structured by decans and epagomenal days.

 At the year's end, outside the months, there are 5 intercalary days.
 These are the birthdays of Nut's five children: Osiris, Horus, Set, Isis, and Nephthys.
 The third day (Set's birth) was considered the most inauspicious.
 The fifth day (Nephthys) was the eve of the new year.

 Cairo Papyrus 86637 (~1244-1163 BCE) is a daily-life calendar containing favorable/unfavorable judgments, mythological references, and behavioral recommendations for each day.
 It is the most complete surviving example of a hemerology.
-The Cairo Papyrus was used in the reconstruction of this calendar.
+The Cairo Papyrus was used in the reconstruction of this calendar; this tool samples roughly 70 days from the papyrus.

 Download the full content of this page as PDF and join our newsletter.